-Now, the pandemic has accelerated these trends toward digital transformation.
+The pandemic has accelerated these trends toward digital transformation.
 These priorities are front and center.
-They are essential to the future of work and, in turn, business survival.
+They are essential to the future of work and, in turn, business success.

-What is the future of work for consumer goods companies?
-Without question, it will involve more remote work, greater digital global collaboration and more focus on flexible, responsive planning closer to market.
+What is the future of work for fashion and consumer goods companies?
+Without question, it involves more remote work, greater digital global collaboration and more focus on flexible, responsive planning closer to market.
 There also is renewed emphasis on supply chain diversification to reduce risk for interruptions.

-Before the COVID-19 crisis emerged, CGS conducted a survey of 125 fashion and retail industry leaders and rising stars.
+CGS conducted a survey of 125 fashion and retail industry leaders.
 For the first time, CGS asked respondents about their top priorities for product lifecycle management (PLM).
 Perhaps it is not so surprising that their top 10 PLM requirements happen to correlate closely with the future of work the industry faces today.
 Let’s take a look:

 #1 Requirement: Vendor Collaboration

 Whether it’s a tech pack, compliance documentation, costing information or work-in-process update, you need a streamlined, simple and effective way to exchange data with your vendors on a centralized platform.
-With a cloud-based PLM portal for suppliers to easily access, you can eliminate a lot of emails, spreadsheets, faxes and phone calls.
+With a cloud-based PLM portal for suppliers to easily access, you can eliminate a lot of emails, spreadsheets, and phone calls.
 Data exchanged through the portal also streamlines onboarding of new vendors and helps with vendor score carding.
 Both are increasingly important as retailers and brands consider consolidation and diversification of their supply chains.